Who Is CARD

 Through the clinic, CARD fulfills its primary mission of providing specific holistic health care for the varied pulmonary diseases associated with Libby Amphibole asbestos.
 In addition, CARD collaborates with many clinical and basic science researchers acting as the gateway to the affected population by facilitating ethical representative research activities in the Libby community.

-CARD’s goal is to stimulate research from around the country to: gain further understanding of disease mechanism, improve early disease and cancer detection and intervention, and develop effective physiological and behavioral health management strategies in hope of finding answers to improve heath outcomes for individuals and communities.
+CARD’s goal is to stimulate research from around the country to: gain further understanding of disease mechanism, improve early disease and cancer detection as well as intervention, and develop effective physiological and behavioral health management strategies in hope of finding answers to improve health outcomes for individuals and communities.

 1916 – E.N.
 Alley discovers vermiculite contaminated with Libby Amphibole asbestos and begins commercial production by the Zonolite Company.

 1963 – W.R.
 Grace purchases the mining operations and production is greatly increased.

 1971 – OSHA Act, the US officially regulates asbestos exposure.